dxos/console/packages/console-app/README.md

 ## Using a KUBE

-If you would like to use a KUBE for testing, rather than running all the services locally, you can specify a different config file when starting:
+To use your KUBE for testing, rather than running all the services locally, specify a different config file when starting: `config-kube.yml`, which connects to `kube.local` for all services.
-`config-kube.yml` to use `kube.local` and `config-testnet.yml` to use
-`demo.kube.dxos.network`.

 For example: